Jmt1995/Jmt1995.github.io/_pages/about.md

 # 🔥 News
+- *2023.07*: &nbsp;🎉🎉 We have won the "short-term study abroad program for doctoral students of Nanjing University" !
 - *2023.07*: &nbsp;🎉🎉 Our poster has been accepted by IEEE SECON 2023!
 - *2023.05*: &nbsp;🎉🎉 Our poster has been accepted by IWQOS 2023!
 - *2023.04*: &nbsp;🎉🎉 We receive a invitation from IWQOS poster 2023.